jerbear2008/among.js/README.md

 	});
 });

-// when among.js has problem
+// when among.js has a problem
 client.on("error", (error) => {
 	throw new Error(error);
 });